Howard Marion-Crawford: Personal life

 Marion-Crawford was married four times.
-Early in the Second World War, he was married to Jeanne Scott-Gunn, with whom he had a single son, Harold Francis Marion-Crawford.
+Early in the Second World War, he was married to Jeanne Scott-Gunn, with whom he had a son, Harold Francis Marion-Crawford.
 In 1946, he married the actress Mary Wimbush, with whom he had another son, Charles.
-His later marriages were to June Elliot and Germaine Tighe-Umbers.

-A large man with a very distinctive booming voice, known to his friends and family as "Boney", Howard Marion-Crawford had a lot of talent and acting came easily to him.
-Unfortunately, this sometimes led to his being unreliable and his later years were a struggle.
 Plagued by ill health later in life, he died from a mixture of alcohol and sleeping pills in 1969.
 An inquest recorded accidental death, his doctor stating that "in moments of strife he would go on a drinking bout lasting twenty-four to forty-eight hours".